Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 * For DotStar LED strips, connect the DotStar clock line to the DS_CK pin of the Duet and the DotStar data input line to DS_DO pin of the Duet.
 It's not always clear which way round these lines are on DotStar LED strips.
 If you swap the clock and data lines over then the LED strip will not work correctly, but no damage will be done.
 * For NeoPixel strips, connect the data input line to the DS_DO pin of the Duet.

 **Caution!** LED strips can draw a considerable amount of power, usually up to 60mA per LED (for RGBW Neopixel LEDs, up to 80mA per LED).
-If you are powering the LED strip from the Duet, make sure that the Duet is able to supply sufficient current (maximum 3A total external load on +5V).
-In particular, if you are powering a Raspberry Pi or other single board computer from the Duet, then the Duet will not be able to power a LED strip as well.
+If you are powering the LED strip from the Duet, make sure that the Duet is able to supply sufficient current (maximum 0.8A total external load on +5V for MB6HC version 1.02 or later, 3A total for other MB6HC/MB6XD boards).

 ##### Duet 3 Mini 5+ - NeoPixel